-If you’re asking yourself the question: “Is Bulgaria expensive?” then you will be happy to find out that, for most travellers from Western Europe, North America, or Oceania, Bulgaria should come as an incredibly affordable destination, perhaps the most affordable in the European Union.
+If you’re asking yourself the question: “Is Bulgaria expensive?” or “Is Bulgaria cheap?” then you will be happy to find out that, for most travellers from Western Europe, North America, or Oceania, Bulgaria should come as an incredibly affordable destination, perhaps the most affordable in the European Union.
 However, there are obviously still aspects of any travel budget that you need to factor in when figuring out your total Bulgaria trip cost.

 So, if you’re wondering about Bulgaria travel prices before you start planning your itinerary or figuring out the best things to do in Sofia or organising the perfect weekend away in Plovdiv, then here is a detailed breakdown of the average prices in Bulgaria for the budget-minded traveller.

 The first and likely the biggest cost you need to consider when figuring out how much to budget for a trip to Bulgaria is going to be the price of accommodation.
 This is going to be the most constant cost and can take up to 50% of your overall Bulgaria trip cost, so it is worth knowing about accommodation prices in Bulgaria.